github/docs/content/copilot/using-github-copilot/prompt-engineering-for-github-copilot.md

 * Write a function to generate a 10 by 10 grid of letters.
 * Write a function to find all words in a grid of letters, given a list of valid words.
-* Write a function to that uses the previous functions to generate a 10 by 10 grid of letters that contains at least 10 words.
+* Write a function that uses the previous functions to generate a 10 by 10 grid of letters that contains at least 10 words.
 * Update the previous function to print the grid of letters and 10 random words from the grid.

 ## Avoid ambiguity